 Things to Remember

-- Always select the row or column next to the rows or column you want to freeze.
+- Always select the row or column next to the rows or columns you want to freeze.